 Directions

-1Heat a large, wide skillet over medium-high heat.
+2Heat a large, wide skillet or wok over medium-high heat.
 Add the oil and swirl it in the pan until the bottom is well coated.
 Scatter the chicken pieces in one layer.
 Cook, without moving, until starting to brown on the bottom, about 5 minutes.
-Stir the chicken and continue to cook until cooked through, about 3 minutes.
+Stir the chicken and continue to cook until cooked through about 3 minutes.
 Transfer the chicken to a clean plate.

 Adam and Joanne's Tips

-- Buying Fish Sauce: We keep a bottle of fish sauce in our kitchen at all times.
+- Buying fish sauce: We always keep a bottle of fish sauce in our kitchen.
 It’s truly a magical ingredient.
-Not only can you use it here and in other Asian-inspired dishes, it is excellent for adding to soups, stews and pasta sauces.
+You can use it here and in other Asian-inspired dishes, and it is also excellent for adding to soups, stews, and pasta sauces.
 We have Red Boat in our kitchen.
 It has a clean flavor and no water or sugar added.
-If you cannot find it, go for a mid to high priced fish sauce that’s sold in a glass bottle instead of in plastic and look for a light amber or reddish color rather than a very dark color.
+If you cannot find it, go for a mid to high-priced fish sauce sold in a glass bottle instead of in plastic, and look for a light amber or reddish color rather than a very dark color.

 This was delicious!
 Great flavours with a perfect spice combo.
 We had it for dinner then enjoyed it cold the next day for lunch.
 Really loved the stir fry sauce.